Markloftus/L1ME-AID/README.md

   2) RepeatMasker .out file that was produced from running RepeatMasker on the Fasta file

 # Please Remember:
-This program will provide you all of the output no matter what the results are.
-You can always choose ignore the results if you think something is wrongly annotated.
+This program will provide you all of the output no matter the results.
+You can always choose to ignore the results if you think something is wrongly annotated.
 It is only here to help you in finding active elements mobilized by L1 machinery.
+This is still in beta so it might not be perfect.
+I usually perform manual curation of calls after.

 ## You will need to be able to import these libraries:
   1) import matplotlib.pyplot as plt